The Burbank Studios: After NBC

 On October 2, 2017, Studio 1 became the official home of Blizzard Arena Los Angeles and the Overwatch League, marking the Burbank Studios' first esports broadcast.
 The inaugural season began on January 10, 2018, in which over 437,000 viewers tuned in live on opening night via Twitch and MLG.tv streaming platforms.
 The final match was played on September 15, 2019, before the league moved to a traditional sports home-and-away format.

 On April 15, 2019, WarnerMedia (now Warner Bros.
 Discovery) announced that it would purchase The Burbank Studios.
 The transaction was completed in late 2023.

 On July 15, 2024, it was announced that Worthe Real Estate Group, QuadReal Property Group and Stockbridge Capital Group would reacquire The Burbank Studios as part of a years-long deal with Warner Bros.
 Discovery.
 The three companies paid $375 million for the 27-acre film studio campus in the Burbank Media District in Southern California, property records showed.
 Representatives announced the deal but did not disclose the value of the sale.

-Program history

-Today, the studio houses Days of Our Lives (the last remaining NBC series in production there) and the IHeartRadio Theater.
-Programs produced here over the years include: